Is N-tier architecture still relevant in the public cloud?

 Option 1: A “private” Public Cloud Subnet

 However, a VLAN is not the same as a VPN or point-to-point SSH tunnel.
 VLANS are convenient, but they are not secure network solutions, and this is especially true for a cloud vendor.
-If your data is more sensitive in nature, you may wish to run your own application-level network encryption over the top of your private cloud network.
+If your data is more sensitive in nature, you may wish to run your own application-level network encryption over the top of your private network.
 Always conduct a full risk assessment prior to any cloud deployment decision.
 Knowing your impacts, likelihoods, corporate policy and risk appetite, will help help you understand what mitigation you may need.

 There’s nothing stopping you deploying three subnets, placing servers within each one, and calling those subnets your Presentation, Logic and Data tiers.
 That may be helpful in large deployments, but for most it will be an unnecessary complication because the hosts still manage the security policy.